schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 #### Deny ability to leave Organization

-Enabling this SCP removes a member account's ability to leave the AWS organisation.
+Enabling this SCP removes a member account's ability to leave the AWS organization.

 This is SCP is enabled by default, but can be disabled by setting `aws_deny_leaving_org` attribute to `false` in `aws_service_control_policies`.